Mr. Chairman, these individuals have been determined whistleblowers.

 Now, one of the key differences between Peter Schweitzer and I is that when law enforcement calls me, I tend to try to duck the call.

-And so uh like there's clearly legitimacy here.
+And so there's clearly legitimacy here.

-Four different offices thought so, and only because they thought Hillary Clinton might be president, did they say that they were tiptoeing, quote unquote, around the law.
+And only because they thought Hillary Clinton might be president did they say that they were tiptoeing, quote unquote, around the law.

-Um, we have email exchanges that Lisa Page is talking to Peter Struck's like, hey, you can be very careful here.
+We have email exchanges that Lisa Page is talking to Peter Struck's like, hey, you can be very careful here.

-Guys, great work, and thank you for taking the time to explain it.
+And thank you for taking the time to explain it.

 Eric Eggers, Peter Schweitzer of the Government Accountability Institute.